lubuntu-team/manual/source/3/3.1/3.1.4/nm-tray.rst

 The section :guilabel:`IPV6` shows information on your settings for networking using IPV6.
 The section :guilabel:`IP Address` shows you current IPV6 address.
 To see the the root to your DNS servers for IPV6 see the :guilabel:`DNS(1)` field.
 To see your backup IPV6 DNS server see the :guilabel:`DNS(2)` field.

+To check for wifi networks again right click on the tray icon and select :menuselection:`Wifi - request scan`.

 Screenshot
 ----------
 .. image:: nm-tray.png